 REVENUE SITES / GRAM PANCHAYAT Sites Construction cost for G+2 Floors

-Note: Generally the Cost of these sites are generally lower as they are Revenue plots/Gram Panchayat approved sites/ B Khata.
+Note: Generally, the cost of these sites is generally lower as they are Revenue plots/Gram Panchayat approved sites/ B Khata.

-The current construction cost is Rs 1300 to Rs 1400 / sq ft for a structure may it be residential or commercial has a difference in rates as there can be a change in materials used and its planning.
+The current construction cost in Bangalore varies from Rs 1500 to Rs 1900 / sq ft for a structure may it be residential or commercial, has a difference in rates as there can be a change in materials used and its planning.

 Architect’s role in a construction

-Even though in the recent market trend, one can find cost-saving materials, it may not be a quality item.
-If it is not right quality and if not mixed right quantity, the outcome will not be fine.
-This will have a serious effect on the durability of the house.
+Even though one can find cost-saving materials in the recent market trend, they may not be a quality item.
+If it is not the right quality and mixed right quantity, the outcome will not be fine.
+This will have a serious effect on the durability of the House.

 The Cost of construction at Bangalore also depends on the kind of elevation given by the Architect.

-So if you are looking for an Architect to start up with the design process with us, you can fill up the inquiry form or Contact us.
+So if you are looking for an Architect to start up with the design process, you can fill up the inquiry form or Contact us.

-Below is a SAMPLE current Residential Construction cost with BOQ ( Bill of Quantities ) for a Residential House of G+2 Floors Estimated at Rs 66 lacs+.
+Below is a SAMPLE current Residential Construction cost in Bangalore with BOQ ( Bill of Quantities ) for a Residential House of G+2 Floors Estimated at Rs 66 lacs+.